I have been developing a recipe for granola over the past several weeks.

 Tweaking the flavor, trying to get the crispy crunchy texture everyone loves.

 Doc came home several times from work and said, “You made granola again?”

 for whatever nuts or dried fruits you like.
-I just used whatever I had in my cabinet.
+I just used what I had in my pantry.

-Most recipes call for maple syrup but I really don’t like it.
+Most recipes call for maple syrup but I prefer pancake syrup.

-In the south most of us had Aunt Jemimah’s if we were lucky and could afford it.
+Growing up in the South, most of us had Aunt Jemimah’s if we were lucky and could afford it.

-My family used brown sugar water for pancake syrup.
-Doc’s family used granulated sugar water.
+My family boiled brown sugar and water for pancake syrup.
+Doc’s family boiled granulated sugar and water.

 I wanted to pack the granola with a flavor punch so